mohammadzainabbas/pulumi-labs/tutorial-pulumi-fundamentals/README.md

 ```

 > [!NOTE]
-> You will be prompted to confirm the destruction of the stack.
+> You will be prompted to confirm the destruction of the stack `dev`.
 Type `yes` to proceed.